 A True Story from Haven Grandiflora!
 Pete's book about The MOTF

 Talk about Austerity, - I know what it feels like to have no money at Christmas, - and yet, as this story (which happened in December 1969) shows – miracles can happen - thanks to some lovely people...

-My first wife Dorothy (Left, with me, Vivien and Deborah at Offley Place in 1967, just before we moved to Blackpool) tragically died of a Brain Haemmorrhage at the age of 31 in June 1967, leaving me to bring up two daughters (Vivien, aged 5 years and Debbie. aged only fourteen months) on my own.
+My first wife Dorothy (Left, with Vivien and Deborah at The Woodland Garden I created in Blackpool in 1967), just a month before she tragically died of a Brain Haemmorrhage at the age of 31 in June 1967, leaving me to bring up two daughters (Vivien, aged 5 years and Debbie. aged only fourteen months) on my own.

 Fortunately for me, I had built up a ‘Family’ of friends, who called themselves ‘The Magic Oak Tree Family’ (and still do!) which comprised of many teenagers, who turned to me for advice.